 Yuichi was a post-doctral scholar from Hokkaido University in Japan for 2017-2018.
 He was a post-doctral Scholars at Université Paris-Saclay in France for 2019-2020.
-He will be a researcher at NIMS-Tsukuba in Japan in the Spring of 2021.
+He is now a researcher at NIMS-Tsukuba in Japan.

 James was a sophomore studying Aerospace Engineering at Notre Dame.
-He started working in the Sakaue Laboratory in January 2021 and was designing and making a environmental chamber to control oxgen concentration for characterizing PSP sensors.
+He worked in the Sakaue Laboratory in January 2021 and designed and made a environmental chamber to control oxgen concentration for characterizing PSP sensors.

 Quinn Gallagher, Spring 2021

-Quinn was a sophomore studying Aerospace Engineering at Notre Dame.
+Quinn was an undergraduate student in Aerospace Engineering at Notre Dame.
 He started working in the Sakaue Laboratory in January 2021 and was focsuing on the measurment of luminous transmittance of optical filters.

-Allison is a current junior studying Aerospace Engineering at the University of Notre Dame.
-She’s from Yuma, Arizona and currently resides in Cavanaugh Hall.
-She started working in the Sakaue lab in the Fall of 2020, where she began research on a material coating that combines hydrophobicity and solar radiation to maximize de-icing.
+Allison was an undergraduate student in Aerospace Engineering at the University of Notre Dame.
+She was from Yuma, Arizona and currently resided in Cavanaugh Hall.
+She worked in the Sakaue lab in the Fall of 2020, where she researched on a material coating that combines hydrophobicity and solar radiation to maximize de-icing.

-Gabi is a 5th year in the dual-degree engineering program between Saint Mary’s College and the University of Notre Dame originally from St. Petersburg, FL.
-She is majoring in Physics and Mechanical Engineering with a concentration in Aerospace.
-She has previously conducted research at the Harvard-Smithsonian Center for Astrophysics and Notre Dame Physics Department.
-She is excited to start research in the Sakaue Laboratory in Fall 2020 and help to characterize temperature- and pressure-sensitive paint.
+Gabi was an undergraduate student in the dual-degree engineering program between Saint Mary’s College and the University of Notre Dame originally from St. Petersburg, FL.
+She majored in Physics and Mechanical Engineering with a concentration in Aerospace.
+She had previously conducted research at the Harvard-Smithsonian Center for Astrophysics and Notre Dame Physics Department.
+She started research in the Sakaue Laboratory in Fall 2020 and helped to characterize temperature- and pressure-sensitive paint.

-Marta is a junior from Dayton, Ohio: the birthplace of aviation!
-She is attending Saint Mary’s College and the University of Notre Dame where she is studying Physics and Aerospace Engineering.
-She is super excited to start her first semester conducting research related to sensor characterization with the Sakaue Laboratory in the spring of 2019!
+Marta was an undergraduate student from Dayton, Ohio: the birthplace of aviation!
+She attended Saint Mary’s College and the University of Notre Dame where she studyied Physics and Aerospace Engineering.
+She started her first semester conducting research related to sensor characterization with the Sakaue Laboratory in the spring of 2019!

-Neil is a sophomore studying Aerospace Engineering at Notre Dame.
-He’s from Olathe, Kansas, and currently resides in Stanford hall.
-He started working in the Sakaue Laboratory in January 2019 and will be researching cavity flow, analyzing pressure and sound data and implementing microfiber coatings to reduce flow separation/noise in areas within the cavity.
+Neil was an undergraduate student in Aerospace Engineering at Notre Dame.
+He’s from Olathe, Kansas, and resided in Stanford hall.
+He started working in the Sakaue Laboratory in January 2019 and researched cavity flow, analyzed pressure and sound data and implementing microfiber coatings to reduce flow separation/noise in areas within the cavity.

-Joe is a current sophomore student originally from Columbus, Ohio, and majoring and Aerospace Engineering.
-He started in the Sakaue lab in January 2019, and is excited to be working on PSP and TSP characterization using a shock tube.
+Joe was an undergraduate student originally from Columbus, Ohio, and majored Aerospace Engineering.
+He started in the Sakaue lab in January 2019, and worked on PSP and TSP characterization using a shock tube.

 Jack graduated from the University of Notre Dame with a Bachelor’s Degree in Aerospace Engineering in May 2020.
 Originally from Valhalla, New York, he joined Sakaue lab in January 2018.
 His first project involved researching methods to manufacture microfiber coatings of varying densities and angles.
 He then shifted to applying these microfiber coatings to propellers in an attempt to reduce noise generation.
 He now works as a Test Engineer at Edwards Air Force Base in California.

-Adam Matteson joined our lab from Fall 2017 to Summer 2018.
+Adam Matteson joined Sakaue lab from Fall 2017 to Summer 2018.
 He worked on the development of experimental setup of cavity flow and the development of water pipe flow system.